PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry

 A second wave of datasets has leveraged the scale of social media and public surveys.
 Resources like the Reddit Mental Health Posts dataset, the Depression Detection Using Text corpus, and various mental health surveys have provided vast amounts of natural language data for tasks like sentiment analysis and binary classification \cite{Jin2025}.
 Models like Mental BERT and Mental RoBERTa were pretrained on millions of sentences from mental health-related subreddits to improve performance in these tasks \cite{na2025surveylargelanguagemodels}.
 However, the clinical validity of social media data is a significant concern due to its unverified nature, oversimplification of symptoms, and the risk of reflecting trends in self-diagnosis rather than formal clinical presentations.

 More recently, the field has begun to address the need for more complex, conversational benchmarks.
 MentalChat16K, for instance, is a benchmark for conversational mental health assistance that combines synthetic data with anonymized clinical transcripts. \cite{xu2025mentalchat16kbenchmarkdatasetconversational}.
 Simultaneously, researchers have also investigated automated approaches for enhancing dataset richness and annotation quality.
-For example, Hassan et al.(2024) introduced a synthetic labeling framework that transforms traditional single‑disorder datasets into multi‑label corpora by leveraging zero‑shot and prompt‑driven LLM annotation strategies.
-Their method, exemplified by the SPAADE‑DR dataset, better captures co‑occurring disorders such as depression, anxiety, PTSD, ADHD, and eating disorders, thus enabling more nuanced diagnostic modeling\cite{hassan2024automatedmultilabelannotationmental}.
-This reflects a maturation of the field, moving beyond simple classification towards evaluating LLMs on their ability to engage in nuanced, therapeutic dialogue.
-Nonetheless, the reliance on synthetic data and LLM-as-a-judge evaluation methods introduces new layers of potential bias and unreliability.
+For example, {\cite{hassan2024automatedmultilabelannotationmental} introduced a synthetic labeling framework that transforms traditional single-disorder datasets into multi-label corpora by leveraging zero-shot and prompt-driven LLM annotation strategies.
+Their method, exemplified by the SPAADE-DR dataset, better captures co-occurring disorders such as depression, anxiety, PTSD, ADHD, and eating disorders, thus enabling more nuanced diagnostic modeling.
+This development reflects the maturation of the field, as research is moving beyond simple classification toward evaluating LLMs on their ability to engage in nuanced, therapeutic dialogue.
+Nonetheless, the reliance on synthetic data and LLM-as-a-judge evaluation methods introduces new layers of potential bias and unreliability.}